 Why First-Party Data Will Save Your Retail Brand

-The third-party cookie used to be the data-whisperer for online retailers who wanted to know the digital habits of their customers.
+The third-party cookie was considered the data-whisperer for online retailers who wanted to know the digital habits of their customers.
 From where they gathered online, to what products they browsed across the internet, to demographic information like age, gender, and income.
 Third-party cookies made it so that brand marketers could accurately target specific audiences through ad platforms such as Meta and Google Ads.

 What is a first-party cookie?